 In the twenty-tens, the ministry of transportation of Israel decided to upgrade both the railway and the road to the capital of Israel - Jerusalem.
-Road no. 1 which is the main road to Jerusalem was expanded from 2 lanes to 3 lanes and a new route of the railway was constructed.
-The upgrade of road no. 1 has cost NIS 2.35 billion (Barkat, 2012).
+Road no. 1 which is the main road to Jerusalem was expanded from 2 lanes to 3 lanes and a new route of railway was constructed.
+The upgrade of road no. 1 has cost NIS 2.35 billion [34].
 The railway upgrade has cost much more.
-About NIS 10 billion have been spent on this project (Israel State Comptroller, 2020).
-The number of people travelling on each of the infrastructures does not reflect the amount of money spent on each infrastructure.
-On-road no. 1 averagely 133,000 vehicles travel every day.
-This amount of vehicles include buses and other types of vehicles that transfer several passengers.
-Because of that, more than 200,000 passengers averagely travel per day on Road no. 1 (Wiseman, 2021a).
-On the contrary, in the railway, 3.1 million passengers travelled in a period of 457 days from October 2018 to December 2019 which is 6,783 passengers that averagely travel per day (Ma et al., 2021).
+About NIS 10 billion have been spent on this project [35].
+The number of people traveling on each of the infrastructure does not reflect the amount of money spent on each infrastructure.
+On road no. 1 averagely 133,000 vehicles travel every day.
+This amount of vehicles includes buses and other types of vehicles that transfer several passengers.
+In view of that, more than 200,000 passengers averagely travel per day on Road no. 1 [36].
+On the contrary, in the railway 3.1 million passengers that averagely travel per day [35].
 The road is the key and most important transportation infrastructure, whereas the rail transfers only a very small portion of the passengers.
-Nonetheless, rail gets a much larger portion of the transportation budget.
+Nonetheless, the rail gets a much larger portion of the transportation budget.
 This budget allocation does not make sense.

 Madagascar invests much smaller resources in its transportation infrastructures.
-The result of this underfinance is unsatisfactory transportation infrastructures that harm the economy (Julliard et al., 2015); however, the budget widening should be done intelligently.
-Spending the new additional budget on a rail that is surplus to requirements will not boost the unfortunate economy of Madagascar.
+The result of this underfinance is unsatisfactory transportation infrastructures that harm the economy [37]; however, the budget widening should be done intelligently.
+Spending the new additional budget on a rail which is surplus to requirements will not boost the unfortunate economy of Madagascar.